CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

 ## Clamp at -O3 Optimization with Native Tuning

 One final thing we will try are the `-march=native` and `-mtune=native` flags.
-These flags informs the compiler to produce code for the system's processor architecture, tune for the native architecture respectively.
+These flags tell the compiler to produce code for the native system's processor architecture, and tune for the native architecture respectively.

 Our benchmark was compiled using the following command: